 About

-Anne Marie has over two decades of art collection and exhibition management experience, with a focus in contemporary and public art in an international setting.
-While living in Basel, Switzerland, she was Deputy Director for VITRINE, a contemporary art gallery highlighting the work of emerging artists from around the world, and Co-Director for SCULPTURE AT, a commissioning platform for contemporary public sculpture.
-Her institutional clients include the Institute of Contemporary Art, Boston, Rose Art Museum, Brandeis University, Colby College Museum of Art, Maine Arts Commission, and TEMPOart Portland.
-Before launching her art consulting practice in 2016, she was a public art project manager for the San Francisco Arts Commission, where she helped manage the city's collection of more than 4,000 public artworks.
-She also has held management positions at the Yerba Buena Center for the Arts in San Francisco, the Museum of Contemporary Art in San Diego, the Art Institute of Chicago and the Los Angeles County Museum of Art.
-She holds a Master of Arts in Humanities from the University of Chicago, and a Bachelor of Arts in Art History from Scripps College.
+Anne Marie's institutional consulting portfolio includes premiere organizations such as the Institute of Contemporary Art, Boston, Rose Art Museum at Brandeis University, Colby College Museum of Art and the Maine Arts Commission.
+Before establishing her art consulting practice in 2016, Anne Marie was a public art project manager for the San Francisco Arts Commission, where she helped manage the city's collection of more than 4,000 public artworks.
+Her earlier prior employment experience also extends to the Yerba Buena Center for the Arts in San Francisco, the Museum of Contemporary Art in San Diego, the Art Institute of Chicago, and the Los Angeles County Museum of Art.
+She has worked on projects with renowned contemporary artists including Nick Cave, Mark Bradford, Richard Serra, Jasper Johns, and Yayoi Kusama.